-Amy E. Mersol-Barg is an associate in the firm's Energy and Commercial Litigation groups in the Washington, D.C. office.
+Amy E. Mersol-Barg is an associate in the firm's Energy and Litigation groups in the Washington, D.C. office.
 Her practice spans various industries, including renewable energy and health care.
 She represents domestic and multinational companies in regulatory and litigation matters, as well as in arbitrations involving contractual disputes.

 Amy is also an active participant in the firm's pro bono program and has focused on representing political asylum seekers and low-income tenants in housing disputes.
 As a summer associate, Amy advocated on behalf of Washington, D.C. inmates as a public interest fellow to the Washington Lawyers' Committee for Civil Rights and Urban Affairs.

 Amy earned her J.D. from the Duke University School of Law in 2014.
 At Duke, she was an editor of the Duke Law Journal, managing editor of the Duke Environmental Law & Policy Forum, and a student attorney with the Duke Environmental Law & Policy Clinic.
 Amy also served as a teaching assistant for Professor James Salzman's environmental law course.
 During law school, Amy researched cutting-edge legal issues under the Clean Air Act as a research fellow in the Climate and Energy Program for the Nicholas Institute for Environmental Policy Solutions.
 Amy received her B.A. from the University of Michigan in 2010 with a double major in program in the environment and French.

 Admitted to practice: District of Columbia, New York

 Client Alerts & Newsletters